MicroEJ/docs/DeviceDeveloperGuide/intro.rst

 -------------------------------------

-MicroEJ Architecture features the MicroEJ Core Engine: a tiny and fast runtime associated with a smart RAM optimizer.
+MicroEJ Architecture features the MicroEJ Core Engine: a tiny and fast runtime associated with a Garbage Collector.
 It provides four built-in Foundation Libraries :

 -  [B-ON]